itenium-be/Talk-DesignPatterns/Handout.md

 ## Exercise DesignPatterns

-Ideally we would split up the project in seperate npm packages so that the Angular team does not create a dependency on the React library.
+Ideally, we would split up the project in separate npm packages so that the Angular team does not create a dependency on the React library.

 - `formbuilder-core`:
    - **Bridge** (Structural): To achieve loose coupling between react/angular and bootstrap/foundation